Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTSEND_in_PeSIT.md

 ### Data processing parameters

-The on- line compression of data requested by the user is given by the **NCOMP** parameter.
+The on-line compression of data requested by the user is given by the **NCOMP** parameter.
 The authorized values and the default values are the same as for the SCOMP parameter of the CFTPROT object.
 During transmission, the combination of the values taken by NCOMP and SCOMP is used as a basis